Discover what makes the perfect Christmas prawns with delicious prawn recipes, where to buy Australian prawns and tips on how to peel a prawn.

 - Australia Royal Red Prawn fishery

-Together, these MSC-certified sustainable fisheries account for almost two-thirds (63%) of all wild-caught prawns in Australia.
+Together, these MSC-certified sustainable fisheries account for over two-thirds (69%) of all wild-caught prawns in Australia.
 We think that’s a cause for celebration.

 Dive into the incredible stories of these four pioneering Aussie prawn fisheries